chrisdiana/cdmedia.github.io/_posts/2014-12-01-markdown-made-simple.md

 It seems like Markdown is everywhere these days.
 Markdown is awesome, but can be a bit intimidating if you dont know where to start.
-Here Ive provided a simple guide to getting started with .md.
+Here I've provided a simple guide to getting started with .md.
 Each section is broken into the example code, followed by the result.
 Enjoy!

 #1.
 Header/Title tags